 In the very end, it is you who makes the decision - the consumer.

-Disclaimer: Please note that while our explanations are correct they are very simplified for shortness and understanding.
-We encourage you to do further research on this topic.
+Disclaimer: Please note that while our explanations are correct they are simplified for shortness and understanding.
+We highly encourage you to do further research on this topic.

 Let us know your thoughts.
 Feel free to add comments below.